CodersCampus/supportDocs/docs/item/HOW_TO_IMPLEMENT_CURSOR_GUARDRAILS.md

 ## Step 1: Create Your Rule Files

 Guardrails are implemented using **MDC rule files**.
 These guide the AI to respond according to your project's stack, style, and expectations.
-You can click the Settings cog in top-right corner and go to Rules from there.
+You can click the ⚙️ Settings cog in the top-right corner and go to **Rules** from there.
+There are **User Rules** (global) and **Project Rules** (per repo).
+You don’t need to set both.
+Just pick what fits your workflow.

+I recommend storing your rule content in `.mdc` files inside your project (e.g., `.cursor/java-rules.mdc`) and referencing it in your `.cursor-config`.
+This way, your rules are version-controlled, reusable, and can be shared.
+Once linked, you don’t need to paste rule text into Cursor’s settings.
+The config does the work.

 Example structure: